Anku5hk/Programmers_guide_to_Python/book.md

 # Notice: AttributeError is raised due the values didn't match, try a valid value
 ```

-## 8. Modules and Packages
+## <strong>8.
+Modules and Packages</strong>
+A short introduction to what are modules and packages in Python.
-### 8.1 Modules
+### <strong>8.1 Modules</strong>
 * Is a file with *.py* extension containing Python code, they are also called scripts.
 Simply write some Python code in a file and save the file as *.py* extension, your module is ready.
 * When you import a module Python looks in a sequence given below:
-  1. Local Directory: It is where the current *.py* file is located.
+  1. **Local Directory**: It is where the current *.py* file is located.
-  2. PYTHONPATH: It is a environment variable that can be used to set additional Python directory paths which Python can use to find modules/packages, it is provided through command line. eg "PYTHONPATH=/path-to/some-dir".
+  2. **PYTHONPATH**: It is an environment variable that can be used to set additional Python directory paths which Python can use to find modules/packages, it is provided through command line. eg "PYTHONPATH=/path-to/some-dir".
-  3. Python Installation Directory: This is where your Python is currently installed, it can be viewed with "which python" command from the command line.</br>
+  3. **Python Installation Directory**: This is where your Python is currently installed, it can be viewed with "which python" command from the command line.
-  **Note**: This does means any module with repeating name will be given priority according to this sequence.
+  **Note**: This does mean any module with repeating name will be given priority according to this sequence.
-* As Python is a Interpreted Language, each time a program is ran the *.py* files are compiled from source code to bytecode.
+* As Python is a Interpreted Language, each time a program is run the *.py* files are compiled from source code to bytecode.
 To speed this up, when a *.py* file is imported the Python interpreter creates the *.pyc* (byte-compiled version of *.py* files) files if Python has permission to write files in that directory (look for the *\_\_pycache\_\_* folder).
 So next time Python can directly access the *.pyc* instead of re-compiling if no changes are made in that file.
 These *byte-compiled* files are platform-independent.
 * Use the built-in function *dir()* to find variables/functions/classes inside a module, as modules once imported are objects too.
-Each imported module's object contain a special variable named *\_\_name\_\_* which is set to the module's name.
-But the current module which is ran by the user has *\_\_name\_\_* variable set to *\_\_main\_\_*.
-This helps a programmer to not invoke the script while importing it in another module if they don't intent to.
-This is similar to *main()* function's behaviour in C/C++ language.
+Each imported module's object contains a special variable named *\_\_name\_\_* which is set to the module's name.
+But the current module which is run by the user has a *\_\_name\_\_* variable set to *\_\_main\_\_*.
+This helps a programmer to not invoke the script while importing it in another module if they don't intend to.
+This is similar to the *main()* function's behaviour in C/C++ language.
-* Check the [List](https://docs.python.org/3/py-modindex.html) of built-in modules available in Python.</br>
+* Check the [List](https://docs.python.org/3/py-modindex.html) of built-in modules available in Python.
 * Importing a module.
 ```Python
 ## modules can be imported anywhere in python, there is no restriction